 \subsection{\texorpdfstring{Bayesian tests }{Bayesian tests }}

 }

-All Bayesian tests (also known as \textbf{Bayesian estimation procedures}) compute the posterior join distribution of some parameters of the model that are important for the analysis.
-The simpler case to discuss is a Bayesian version of the two samples (non paired) t-test for the means.
-A simple Bayesian test will model each set of data (X and Y) as being samples from two Gaussian distributions with mean \(\mu_X\) and \(\mu_Y\) and with standard deviation \(\sigma_X\) and \(\sigma_Y\) respectively.
-The model also defines that \(\mu_X\) and \(\mu_Y\) are themselves sampled from another Gaussian with mean \(\mu\) and standard deviation \(\sigma\), and that \(\sigma_X\) and \(\sigma_Y\) are sampled from a uniform distribution between \(L\) and \(H\).
-A more complex model of the same problem was proposed by \citet{kruschke2013bayesian}.
+Bayesian tests (also known as \textbf{Bayesian estimation procedures}) compute the posterior joint distribution of some parameters of the model that are important for the analysis.
+The simpler case to discuss is a Bayesian version of the two samples (non-paired) t-test for the means.
+A simple Bayesian test will model each set of data (X and Y) as samples from two Gaussian distributions with mean \(\mu_X\) and \(\mu_Y\) and with standard deviation \(\sigma_X\) and \(\sigma_Y\) respectively.
+Additionally, the model assumes that \(\mu_X\) and \(\mu_Y\) are themselves sampled from another Gaussian with mean \(\mu\) and standard deviation \(\sigma\), while \(\sigma_X\) and \(\sigma_Y\) are sampled from a uniform distribution between \(L\) and \(H\)\footnote{A more complex model for this problem was proposed by \citet{kruschke2013bayesian}.}.
 This is expressed by the following notation: